Black Tea

 Chinese Black Teas

-China, the birthplace of black tea, offers an unparalleled range of flavors.
-Yunnan, known for its honey-like notes, and Lapsang Souchong, famous for its smoky taste, illustrate the diversity of Chinese black teas.
-These unique creations are the result of centuries of expertise and traditions.
+China, the birthplace of black tea, offers an unrivalled range of flavours.
+Yunnan, known for its honeyed notes, and Lapsang Souchong, celebrated for its smoky character, capture the remarkable diversity of Chinese black teas.
+These singular creations are the result of centuries of expertise and tradition.

 Indian Black Teas

-A giant in black tea production, distinguished by two iconic regions: Darjeeling, often called the "champagne of teas" for its delicacy, and Assam, known for its strength and malty character.
-These Indian teas have conquered palates worldwide thanks to their exceptional quality.
+A giant of black tea production, India stands out for two iconic regions: Darjeeling, often called the "champagne of teas" for its delicate refinement, and Assam, prized for its strength and malty depth.
+These Indian teas have won over palates around the world.

 VarietyRegionCharacteristics